 pecan-dreams-l-simplyscratch-com-1

-First add all the ingredients into a large bowl.
-That’s 2 sticks unsalted butter, 2 cups unbleached all purpose flour, 6 rounded tablespoons powdered sugar, 1 cup finely chopped pecans, 2 teaspoons pure vanilla extract and 2 to 3 teaspoons of water.
+Into a large bowl or bowl of your stand mixer, add 2 sticks room temperature unsalted butter, 2 cups unbleached all purpose flour, 1/2 cup powdered sugar, the finely chopped pecans, 2 teaspoons pure vanilla extract and 1/4 teaspoon fine salt.

 pecan-dreams-l-simplyscratch-com-2